Assessment of Simulation-based Inference Methods for Stochastic Compartmental Models in Epidemiological Research: Results

+In the reparametrized setting, posterior distributions from CNF and PF showed close alignment across parameters, indicating similar exploration of the parameter space (\autoref{Fig6}A).
+Unlike in the full SEIR2V model, the posterior approximations exhibited no signs of long‑tailed behaviour.
+This is reflected in the 1‑Wasserstein distances in log‑parameter space, which were numerically smaller under reparametrization and decreased more strongly than the within‑method baselines (CNF–CNF and PF–PF).
+Moreover, CNF–PF distances were of the same order as the variability observed across independent runs of each method, indicating improved cross‑method alignment.
+Epidemic trajectories fit the data equally well (\autoref{Fig6}B) with energy scores between CNF, PF, and the true parameters being close to each other in both model settings (\autoref{tab: energy seir reparam dense}, \autoref{tab: energy seir comp dense}).

 Additionally, we evaluated calibration and convergence diagnostics.
-CNF showed SBC miscalibration in ECDF plots (\autoref{fig:calibration_reparam_dense}), consistent with the results reported for the identifiable SIR model.
-PF, in contrast, achieved ESS exceeding 2000 (Supplementary~\autoref{suppl table: ess values seir reparam dense}), indicating well‑mixed chains and thorough posterior exploration.
+While results in the full model setting were consistent with the ones presented above, CNF showed SBC miscalibration in ECDF plots in the reparametrized setting(Supplementary Information~\nameref{supp:file6}, Fig. S6.14), aligning with the results reported for the identifiable SIR model and hinting at a potential offset in the posterior.
+PF, in contrast, achieved ESS exceeding 2000 (Supplementary Information~\nameref{supp:file6}, Table S6.2), indicating well‑mixed chains and thorough posterior exploration.

-In summary, reducing parameter dependencies improved identifiability and brought CNF and PF posterior shapes into closer agreement.
+In summary, removing parameter dependencies by reducing the number of estimated parameters improved identifiability and brought CNF and PF posterior shapes into closer agreement.
 While CNF exhibited minor calibration issues, PF benefited from substantially improved ESS, supporting robust posterior exploration in this setting.
-However, the reparametrization did not enhance predictive performance and relies on fixing $\kappa^{-1}$, which should be approached with caution in applied inference.
+However, the reparametrization did not enhance predictive performance and relies on reducing the parameter space dimension by fixing $\kappa^{-1}$, which should be approached with caution in applied inference.

+Full diagnostics, including Wasserstein distance analyses, calibration plots, convergence statistics, and parameter‑recovery results, are provided in Supplementary Information~\nameref{supp:file6} for the reparametrized model and Supplementary Information~\nameref{supp:file7} for the full model with datasets of the reparametrized model.